Hong Kong Civil Service: Promotion

 Officers are promoted on the criteria of character, ability, experience and prescribed qualifications.
 All eligible officers are considered on an equal basis.
 The officer selected for promotion must be the most meritorious one who is able and ready to perform duties at a higher rank.

+Ranks and Pay Scales

 Public Service Commission

 The commission is an independent statutory body responsible for advising the CE on civil service appointment, promotion and disciplinary matters.
 In practice, the advice is rendered to the SCS and the CSB deals with the commission on individual cases.
 The chairman and members of the commission are appointed by the CE.
 The commission seeks to ensure the impartiality and fairness in appointments to the civil service and also advises on discipline matters.
 In accordance with the Public Service Commission Ordinance, advice of the commission has to be sought for appointment or promotion of officers to middle and senior ranking posts (excluding the disciplined ranks of the Hong Kong Police Force).
 The commission is also consulted on changes in appointment procedures applicable to civil service posts.